wboka/OpenHighlightedFile/README.md

-# OpenHighlightedFile
+# Seeker
-Sublime Text plugin that opens the highlighted text as a file in your project directory
+Sublime Text plugin that finds any links in the current file.
+Limited to the following attributes: href, src, and template